franciscojavierarceo/franciscojavierarceo.github.io/content/posts/github-actions/github-actions.md

 For today's post, I'll focus on how I used an action to automate deploying my static site built with Next.js to [GitHub Pages](https://pages.github.com).

-I made this blog on a repository hosted on GitHub and added a GirHub Action to compile the JavaScript/React code into static HTML files.
+I made this blog on a repository hosted on GitHub and added a GitHub Action to compile the JavaScript/React code into static HTML files.
 This really didn't require all that much effort.

 Here's what I had to do: